I’ve recently watched Hello Love Goodbye in cinemas and I was reminded to post my last trip in Hongkong…masyadong delayed!

 Tsim Sha Tsui and Mongkok street markets.
-Since our hostel was near the night market, we just strolled around the area on the night we arrived in Hongkong.
+Our hostel was just near the night market so we just strolled around the area on the night we arrived in Hongkong.
 There are a lot of street markets in Hongkong which actually offers great bargains on anything under the sun, from souvenirs and clothes and whole other stuff.

 – Day 2 –

 Victoria Harbour.
 We went to Causeway Bay area because I was craving for Ichiran, my favorite japanese ramen house.
 And since it’s within the area, we did a quick stop to Victoria Harbour before going to Disneyland.
 It is quite a refreshing sight to see it in daylight but I much prefer the view at night time because of the beautiful city night lights.

 Hongkong Disneyland.
 This was pretty much the highlight of our trip because my sister is so much into theme parks and stuff like that.
 I visited Ocean Park during my last trip in Hongkong so I was happy when my sister chose to visit Disneyland this time.
 We pretty much stayed the whole day until closing time to see the parade and the shows.
 I should mention that November is relatively a cold season in Hongkong so it’s good to pack for a jacket or two during this time as we were freezing cold while watching the parade and had to buy coffee para lang mainitan.

 NgongPing 360.
 Ngongping is a highland, pretty much the main attraction of Lantau island, and home to the famous Tian Tan Buddha.
 While there are other ways to get to the island, the best and most efficient way is to ride the cable car.
 Thanks to klook, we did not have to wait long in line to get to our ride.
 The cable car ride was about 20-30 mins but the view was beautiful.Ngong Ping village